stho32/Training/README.md

 - Remove your mouse from the computer.
 Let us see if you are good enough to do the challenge keyboard only.
 - Implement the same project multiple times.
 Measure the time needed.
 In every iteration try to finish in half the time.

+## degrees of maturity for any task / project

+- Level 1: We did the task somehow.
+It works now.
+- Level 2: We did the task in below 1 hour.
+- Level 3: All information for doing the task was already available.
+We did not need to use google or search around anywhere else.
+- Level 4: The task was done during regular working hours.
+- Level 5: We planned to do this task at this time.